Benjaman Kyle: Search for identity

-Recorded memories
+Biography/memories

-Kyle remembered that he was born 10 years before Michael Jackson and on the same day, giving him a possible birth date of August 29, 1948.
+Powell remembered that he was born 10 years before Michael Jackson and on the same day, giving him a possible birth date of August 29, 1948.
 Genetic testing suggested that he may have had the surname Powell or Davidson or have relatives with these names.
 Through hypnosis, he recalled a partial Social Security number 3X5-44-XXXX, consistent with numbers assigned in Wisconsin, Michigan, Illinois, and Indiana during the 1960s.
-Hypnosis suggested that Kyle had two or three brothers, whose names or faces he did not remember, but otherwise he could not recall any other people from his life.
-Kyle had memories of Indianapolis as a child, including the Soldiers' and Sailors' Monument, the Woolworth's on the Circle, and the Indiana Theater showing movies in Cinerama.
-He remembered Crown Hill Cemetery, although not its name, the Scottish Rite Cathedral, and the White River when "it was mostly just a dumping ground".
+Hypnosis suggested that Powell had two or three brothers, whose names or faces he did not remember, but otherwise he could not recall any other people from his life.
+Powell had memories of Indianapolis as a child, including the Soldiers' and Sailors' Monument, the Woolworth's on the Circle, and the Indiana Theater showing movies in Cinerama.
+He remembered Crown Hill Cemetery, although not its name, the Scottish Rite Cathedral, and the White River.
 He also remembered grilled cheese sandwiches for a quarter and glasses of milk for a nickel at the Indiana State Fair.
 Based on his reactions to the mention of nuns during hypnosis, he may have been raised Catholic and may have attended Catholic schools.
 Searching through Indianapolis area high school yearbook records came up empty, although records from that era are often incomplete.

 More specific memories placed him in Indianapolis between at least 1954 and 1963.
 The earlier date is based on his recognition of the Fountain Square Theater, but not the Granada Theater in the Fountain Square area of town.
 The Granada closed in the mid-1950s.
 The later date is based on his recollections of a 2% retail sales tax that was enacted by the State of Indiana in 1963, and that the popular WLS Chicago radio station disc jockey Dick Biondi left the station that year over management issues.